HumanCompatibleAI/imitation/docs/development/developer.rst

 .. automodule:: imitation.data
     :noindex:

-    ``data.wrapper.BufferingWrapper``: Wraps a ``VecEnv`` to save the trajectories from all the environments in a buffer.
+    ``data.wrapper.BufferingWrapper``: Wraps a vectorized environment ``VecEnv`` to save the trajectories from all the environments in a buffer.

-    ``data.wrapper.RolloutInfoWrapper``: Wraps a ``gym.Env`` to log the original observations and rewards recieved from the environment.
-The observations and rewards of the entire episode is logged in the ``info`` dictionary with the key "rollout" of the step where the episode ends.
-This wrapper is useful to save rollout trajectories, especially in cases where you want to bypass the reward and/or observation overrides from other wrappers.
+    ``data.wrapper.RolloutInfoWrapper``: Wraps a ``gym.Env`` environment to log the original observations and rewards recieved from the environment.
+The observations and rewards of the entire episode are logged in the ``info`` dictionary with the key ``"rollout"``, in the final time step of the episode.
+This wrapper is useful for saving rollout trajectories, especially in cases where you want to bypass the reward and/or observation overrides from other wrappers.
-    See ``data.rollout.unwrap_traj`` for details and ``scripts/train_rl.py`` for example usecase.
+    See ``data.rollout.unwrap_traj`` for details and ``scripts/train_rl.py`` for an example use case.

     ``data.rollout.rollout``: Generates rollout by taking in any policy as input along with the environment.

-..
-Envs
-.. ----
-.. .. automodule:: imitation.envs
-..     :noindex:

 ..
 Policies
 .. --------